Four Delicious Summer Food Festivals In Poland

 Fancy a feast of regional Polish food?
-Visit some of Poland’s biggest open-air food festivals this summer, the best season to explore the wealth of Polish cuisine.
+Visit some of Poland’s biggest open-air food festivals in the summer, the best season to explore the wealth of Polish cuisine.

 Good Taste Festival in Poznań

-From 11th to 15th August, the Old Town Square in Poznań will be filled with stalls full of regional food.
-Over 100 producers will sell bread, cheese, fish, and meat next to an array of honeys and alcoholic drinks from various Polish regions.
-There will be also a chance to try Italian truffles, wines, and meats, and Hungarian mangalitsa pork specialities straight from importers.
-Foodies should not miss the variety of traditional ready-made dishes: from pierogi through soups to desserts.
-Food stalls are not Good Taste Festival's only attractions.
+Each August, the Old Town Square in Poznań fills with stalls full of regional food.
+More than 100 producers sell bread, cheese, fish, and meat next to an array of honeys and alcoholic drinks from various Polish regions.
+There's also the chance to try Italian truffles, wines, and meats and Hungarian mangalitsa pork specialities straight from importers.
+Foodies shouldn't miss the variety of traditional ready-made dishes: from pierogi through soups to desserts.
+But food stalls are not Good Taste Festival's only attractions.
 Its rich programme includes culinary shows and contests (e.g. for the best home-made nalewka spirit), themed dinners, workshops, taste labs, and meetings with specialists and connoisseurs.

 Festival of Taste in Gruczno

 How to get there?
-It is best to hire a car and visit some of the marvellous local attractions on the way, such as Copernicus’ home town Toruń or Chełmno, by the Wisła River, whose main attractions include historical Gothic architecture and an almost intact medieval urban layout.
-The 2017 edition will take place in Gruczno from 19th to 20st August.
+It's best to hire a car and visit some of the marvellous local attractions on the way, such as Copernicus’ hometown of Toruń or Chełmno, by the Wisła River, where the main attractions include historical Gothic architecture and an almost intact medieval urban layout.

 Małopolska Taste Festival in Kraków